Children want to love their parents. They also need to know they did not cause the addiction and it is never their fault.

 Modern culture often encourages drinking behavior that is unmanageable and dangerous.
 So-called humor often involves humiliation or harm to individuals while they or their companions are drinking.
 Sexual behavior often becomes out of control and sometimes violent.
 Alcohol is a powerful drug and is not legal or appropriate for young and immature people.

 Sometimes it’s hard to determine whether your child’s behavior is due to normal developmental crises or if their behavior could indicate a problem with alcohol or other drugs.
-Even if you are not concerned that your child has a problem with alcohol or other drugs, you are strongly encouraged to read the questions below and take them seriously.
+For some important considerations for any parent of a ‘tween or teenager, review these questions:

 Has your child shown a change in personality?